skhcjh231/blog-post/content/docs/spring24/22_/_index.md

 ## 3. Model architecture & Memory operations
 Inspired by human brain (neocortex-hippocampus interactions), authors suggest "a class of LLMs augmented with an external episodic memory controller."
 They utilize an episodic memory to mimic hippocampal fast-learning system, and use LLM as a neocortical slow learning system.

 Fig7 below shows the overall architecture of Larimar.
 Basic idea is to implement VAE with external memory.
 It consists of three main components: encoder, decoder, and adaptive memory.
+Comparing the architecture with Fig5 would be helpful.
+In Larimar, memory corresponds to a latent vector.

 1) Encoder: Transforms the input into a latent vector
 2) Decoder: Generates an answer to the question conditioned on the memory